 ½ cup grated Parmesan cheese (alternative: Pecorino cheese)

-¼ cup crushed almonds (option: lightly toast almonds before crushing)
+¼ cup pine nuts or crushed almonds (option: lightly toast almonds before crushing)

 ¼ cup olive oil; add more as needed